juanprog97/Cartoon-Network-Characters-Museum-VR/README.md

 + Old Television PBR
 + VR Samples Unity

-### V2 Teleporting and Interaction Object.
+### V2 Teleporting,  Interaction Object and User Interface.

-v2 implements the possibility of teleportation at various points in the scenes and turn on/off TV.
+v2 implements the possibility of teleportation at various points in the scenes and turn on/off TV and it have a UI  for see more details these Shows.

 ## Capture